GregAbram/HiLat/README.md

 ## Corner Cuts / Slices

 A useful visualization technique for the ocean data (eg. ocean3D) is to use slicing to reveal vertical profiles of the volumetric data.
-Two types of slicesa re implemented; simple slicing which uses two points on the surface and the center of the earth to define a slicing plane, and a corner cut that uses three points pon the surfave (plus the center of the earth to define *two* planes, resulting in a wedge.
+Three types of slices are implemented; longitudinal slicing, in which a single selection point chooses a line of longitude to slice along; arbitrary slicing which uses two points on the surface and the center of the earth to define a slicing plane, and a corner cut that uses three points pon the surfave (plus the center of the earth to define *two* planes, resulting in a wedge.
 Blank disks filling the remainder of the sides of the each slice.
 Four custom Python filters are included to do this.

+In the first two cases, a **Reverse** flag choowes which side of the selected plane to retain.
+Not necessary for the corner cut; the orientation is defined by the counter-clockwise orientation of the selections on the surface.
+Clockwise selection will result in unexpected results.

 First, however, these filters ***do not work*** when the data is left in meter cordinates.
 We must first normalize the data to the unit sphere using a Python programmable filter containing: